sonar-idh/nerdl/README.md

-> Named Entity Recognition, Disambiguation and Linking for Historical Network Analysis
+> Named Entity Recognition, Disambiguation and Linking of Digitized Newspapers for Historical Network Analysis

 This repository contains a proof of concept workflow for optical character recognition (OCR), named entity recognition (NER), named entity disambiguation and linking (NED) and transformation of digitized historical newspapers for historical network analysis (HNA).